 Can land affected by contamination be development on?

 The Scottish Government encourages the reuse of land which may be affected by contamination.
 For more information, you can read their guidance on the development of contaminated land.

-Our Supplementary Planning Guidance (SPG) provides guidance to developers, planning applicants and consultants interested in developing potentially contaminated sites.
+Our Statutory Planning Guidance (SPG) (PDF, 794KB) provides guidance to developers, planning applicants and consultants interested in developing potentially contaminated sites.